AquaLoop: History

 Canadian manufacturer WhiteWater developed the world's only looping water slide, known as the AquaLoop.
-There are nearly 60 AquaLoop installations around the world.
+There are nearly 70 AquaLoop installations around the world.
 The first installation was at Terme 3000 water park, Slovenia in 2008.
 Wet'n'Wild Gold Coast was the first to install more than one AquaLoop at a single location.
 The AquaLoop uses a trap-door to release riders down a 17 m near-vertical descent at a speed of up to 80 kmh (40 mph).
 Riders experience -2.5 Gs in less than 2 seconds.
-The whole ride is over within 5 seconds.
+The whole ride is over within 5 seconds..
+As of 2026 the largest Aqua Loop is in Baton Rouge, Louisiana, USA, though once Aquarabia is completed, the ride Speedy Jamezales will take the title.

 Ride

 An AquaLoop is launched from a 17 m platform.
 A single rider is loaded into a launch chamber where they stand with their hands across their chest.
 After a countdown, a trapdoor opens and the rider immediately drops 16 m inside a near vertical slide.
-The rider accelerates to 60 km/h in just 2 seconds before entering the loop element.
+The rider accelerates to 60 km/h in 2 seconds before entering the loop element.
 This element is a variation of the traditional vertical loop because it lies on an angle of approximately 45°.
 This variation of a loop is called an inclined loop.
 The 165 m slide is over within 7 seconds.